-Fight Against Troubling Sensitivity with Your Peoria IL Dentist
+Fight Against Troubling Sensitivity with Our Peoria Dentist

 As you’re waiting for your appointment, there are some ways to take care of your sensitive teeth at home.
 There are special toothbrushes and toothpastes that are made for caring for sensitive teeth.
 The toothpastes usually contain potassium nitrate or strontium chloride, chemicals that plug up the area to protect the dentin.
 To use these pastes, buy a soft-bristled toothbrush to use on your teeth so you’re not causing more aggression against them.
-If your teeth are super sensitive, you can even try brushing with your finger.
 As you’re brushing, take your time, go slow, and be gentle.

 As always, drinking water is one of your best options.
 When you drink, it washes away the lingering sugar and acidity off your teeth from your foods and drinks.
 If you’re not able to brush your teeth in the next hour, then drinking water is your next best bet.
 Carrying sugar-free gum is helpful, as well, because it triggers saliva that replenishes the minerals that are protecting your teeth.

 If you’re still experiencing sensitive teeth after you’ve tried these tips, then scheduling an appointment is a must.
 There could be something else wrong teeth that your dentist can take a further look into and give you professional help to improve and strength your teeth.
-Contact your Peoria dentist at this number (309) 688-7321 or click here to request an appointment or consultation today.
+Contact our Peoria dentist at this number (309) 688-7321 or click here to request an appointment or consultation today!